TLDR: Extreme Summarization of Scientific Documents: Dataset construction

+\paragraph{Overview} We introduce \dataset, a new multi-target dataset of \numtldrs \tldrs over \numpapers scientific papers in the computer science domain.\footnote{See Appendix Table~\ref{tab:venue_breakdown} for full venue breakdown.} The training set contains 1,992 papers, each with a single gold \tldr.
+The dev and test sets contain 619 and 618 papers each, with 1,452 and 1,967 \tldrs, respectively.
+This is unlike the majority of existing summarization datasets that assume only one gold summary for a given document.

-There is often variability in human written summaries, as discussed in \S\ref{sec:task}.
-Standard automated evaluation methods for summarization, such as the Rouge framework, rely on comparing system generated summaries with gold human-written summaries.
-Therefore, considering only one gold \tldr for each paper as a basis of evaluation, might result in inaccurate system quality assessment because content that might appear in a \tldr can have large variability (recall Table \ref{tab: tldr-categories}).
+As evidenced by earlier work in summarization evaluation \cite{Cohan2016RevisitingSE}, variability in human-written summaries \cite{zechner1996fast,harman-over-2004-effects} can negatively impact the reliability of automated summarization metrics like Rouge \cite{lin-2004-rouge}.\footnote{While Rouge is capable of handling multiple targets for a given document, most summarization datasets are single target.
+See Table~\ref{tab:compare-datasets}.} Considering only one gold \tldr for each paper as a basis of automated evaluation might result in inaccurate system quality assessment because content that might appear in a \tldr can have large variability.
+In addition, having multiple gold summaries for each document enables performing more in-depth analysis and thorough evaluation \cite{nenkova2004evaluating}.

-To address this limitation, we additionally collect a second type of gold summary for the papers in our test set.
-Compared with author written \tldrs, these \tldrs are from the reader's point of view.
-Having multiple targets allows us to capture the natural variation inherent in summarization and particularly in extreme summarization.

-Writing \tldrs of scientific papers requires domain expertise and is challenging and expensive to crowdsource.
-To facilitate this and ensure a high-quality dataset, instead of writing a \tldr from the paper, we propose a new approach of writing a \tldr from peer reviews.
-This annotation approach makes it easier for annotators with sufficient background knowledge to write \tldrs without having to read the entire paper.
-Peer reviews often include one introductory paragraph with some sentences summarizing the key points in a paper.
-We ask annotators to extract the summary of the paper from a paper's review and rewrite it into a \tldr.
-Table~\ref{tab:review-comment-example} contains an example of a peer review and its corresponding \tldr next to the author-written \tldr.
-In addition, this approach provides a deeper level of abstraction, as the peer reviews already include summary statements of the paper and are rewritten into \tldrs.

-For this task, we hire 12 annotators, at a rate of \$20 USD per hour.\footnote{This is in line with the median hourly wage in the Washington State at the time of writing.} The annotators have experience reading natural language processing papers and we provide them with an hour of training to learn how to complete the task.
-We then manually check the annotations for factual correctness and revise or discard the lower quality \tldrs accordingly.
-This process is depicted in Figure~\ref{fig:crowd-flow}.
-We obtain peer review comments from OpenReview, which publishes reviews for certain conferences (e.g., ICLR).
-We then use these comments as inputs for our human annotation process.